-- The proceeds of the collection, enforcement, disposition, or acceptance; or - The amount of proceeds that would have been realized had the noncomplying secured party with obligations. complied its Id.§ 9.626(a)(3).
+- The proceeds of the collection, enforcement, disposition, or acceptance; or - The amount of proceeds that would have been realized had the noncomplying secured party complied with its obligations.
+Id. § 9.626(a)(3).

 There are some exceptions to this rule in Section 9.628 (see III.H. above).